lavsz/Mod3_Tanzania_Pump_Functionality_Prediction/README.md

 ## Questions and Answers

-- Would water and pump's mechanical features affect the operation of the pump?
+- Would water features affect the functionality of the pump?
+- Would operation factors affect the functionality of the pump?
 - Are there any geospatial distribution patterns?
 - Are there any particular characteristics standing out that can affect the functional status of the pump?